 Make the Chocolate Ganache

-It's best to start with the chocolate ganache so that it has time to set to a spreading consistency while we make the other elements.
+It's best to start with the ganache, so it has time to set to a spreading consistency while we make the other elements.

 Heat the Cream